adiov/authplus-to-andotp-magiculator/README.md

 This converts the Authenticator Plus backup database into andOTP-compatible backup database that can be directly important into andOTP.

+Alternatively, you can generate QR codes from your Authenticator Plus backup database which can be scanned and imported by other authenticator apps.

 # Installation

 ### With Docker